7 Meanings

 Just to sway there in some breeze

-Now the cops on the street
+But, the cops on the street

 They want Cherokee Louise

-People like to talk
+People like to talk,

 Tongues are waggin' over fences

-Waggin' over phones
+They're waggin' over phones

-All their doors are locked
+All their doors are locked,

-God, she can't even come to our house
+God!
+She can't even come to our house

-But I know where she'll go
+But, I know where she'll go

 To the place where you can stand

-And press your hands like it was bubble bath
+And press your hands

 In dust piled high as me